salemove/developer/_includes/operator_api.md

     GET /operators/:operator_id

 Lists all the operators that the manager can manage and configure.
 The manager needs to have access to the site in order to fetch the site's operators.
-The collection is paginated and sorted by ascending ID.
+The collection is paginated and sorted by ascending id.

 + Response 200 (application/json)